 being registered in your Town Hall (empadronamiento) and

-being able to provide the supporting documents such as those listed above
+You must be able to provide the supporting documents for the above requirements.

-The Immigration Office considers residency on a case by case basis and can reject your application unless you have conclusive documentary evidence that you were living legally in Spain before 1st January 2021.
-Submitting an application in 2022, would mean you would also need to show continued residency throughout 2021.
+The Immigration Office considers residency on a case by case basis and can reject your application unless you have conclusive documentary evidence that you were living legally in Spain before 1st January 2021 and you continue to do so.

 How do I get the TIE?